dirigible-io/dirigible-io.github.io/_posts/blogs/2018-11-24-blogs_node_in_dirigible.md

 }
 ```

-7. Select the the file in the Workspace Explorer and see the result of the execution in the Preview window:
+7. Select the file in the Workspace Explorer and see the result of the execution in the Preview window:

 > The Sum is: 5